IVAs and Your Credit Rating

 Credit rating after your IVA

-Upon completion of your IVA, your Supervisor will inform the Insolvency Service, who will the update the Insolvency Register.
+Upon completion of your IVA, your Supervisor will inform the Insolvency Service, who will the update then Insolvency Register.

 The Insolvency Service will then let the credit reference agencies know that your IVA has been completed.
 Upon receipt of this information, a note will be added to your credit file.

-Whilst all the right people have been alerted and your credit record states that the IVA is over, your IVA will stay on your credit file for 6 years from the date it began.
+Whilst all the right people have been alerted and your credit record states that the IVA is over, your IVA will stay on your credit file for 6 years from the date it began or until it finishes if it lasts for longer than six years.
 If your IVA was only 5 years long, it will stay on your record for a further 12 months after you’ve completed it.

 This means you will experience difficulty getting further credit – and if you do find a lender who is prepared to offer you credit, you’ll be seen as high risk, and you’re likely to face higher interest charges as a result.